Testing and Measuring Emissions

 Background of AIGER CRADA

-Members of the AIGER CRADA are the U.S. Environmental Protection Agency (EPA), California Air Resources Board (CARB) and USCAR (US Council for Automotive Research, which includes Chrysler LLC, Ford Motor Company and General Motors Corporation).
+Members of the AIGER CRADA are the U.S. Environmental Protection Agency (EPA), California Air Resources Board (CARB) and USCAR (US Council for Automotive Research, which includes Chrysler Group LLC, Ford Motor Company and General Motors Company).

 The purpose of the AIGER CRADA is to identify, encourage, evaluate and develop the instrumentation and techniques to accurately and efficiently measure emissions from motor vehicles as required by the Federal Clean Air Act and the California Health and Safety Code.
 Ultimately, the goal is to ensure that such technologies are commercialized and are readily available to emission testing facilities, programs and personnel worldwide.
 The strategies employed are based on openness, sharing and teamwork.
 Efforts of the group are focused on technical challenges rather than on regulatory issues.